Public engagement training

 - to design public engagement activities

-You will have the opportunity to meet a science journalist working for one of the UK's leading national newspapers, a public engagement specialist, and hear a researcher talk about their experiences of developing and delivering a public engagement activity.
-You will also benefit from the experience of a former BBC radio journalist to help you hone your interview skills.
+We bring in a number of experts to help deliver aspects of the course - you will have the opportunity to work with a science journalist working for one of the UK's leading national newspapers, a public engagement specialist, and a former BBC radio journalist to help you hone your interview skills.

 Details of what is covered on both days of the course are available in the document below.